-A Debt Management Plan (DMP) is one way to deal with your debts.
+Debt management companies often offer a Debt Management Plan (DMP) as one way to deal with your debts.
 DMPs have benefits as well as drawbacks, so you should look at all the debt solutions open to you, including Individual Voluntary Arrangements (IVAs), bankruptcy or Debt Relief Orders (DROs) before you make a decision.

 Here we look at the features of a Debt Management Plan and help you decide if it’s the best solution for you.
-As with all debt solutions, it’s important to seek professional, impartial advice before making your choice.
+As with all debt solutions and debt management companies, it’s important to seek professional, impartial advice before making your choice.

 What is a Debt Management Plan?

 A Debt Management Plan is an agreement with your creditors to repay your debts in instalments.
 With a DMP you may be able to get your creditors to freeze or suspend interest charges, which will help you clear your debts faster.

 Debt Management Plans are set up and managed by debt management companies (DMCs), who typically charge a fee for their services, which will be included in the repayments you make.

 Both the National Debtline and the Consumer Credit Counselling Service (CCCS) offer free Debt Management Plans.

 Once your free Debt Management Plan is set up, you’ll only need to make one monthly payment to the debt management company.
 The DMC will then share the money fairly between your creditors.

 Debt Management Plans don’t have a fixed lifespan.
 So your DMP could last for a number of years, depending on how much you owe and how much you can afford to pay each month.